Jessica E. Teague, PhD

 From there, I moved to Los Angeles and attended UCLA where I majored in American Literature and Culture and minored in Political Science.
 After a summer internship in the Development Department of the Henry Mancini Institute, I decided that I wanted to try my hand at producing live events and so I joined the UCLA Student Committee for the Arts where I worked on numerous shows and produced a multi-day World Music and Dance Festival featuring students and faculty.
 After graduating, I bounced around LA for a couple of years and worked for the Henry Mancini Institute again as well as for Disney Consumer Products before ultimately deciding that I wanted to pursue graduate work in literature and music.

 When I moved to New York to begin my MA at Columbia University, I was not sure whether I’d stay in academia—I just knew I wanted to research, to write, and explore the arts.
 I worked part time for the National State Attorneys General Program at the Law School, managing multi-year grants and hosting conferences for government officials.
 I started producing theatre with a classmate, including a play at the NYC Fringe Festival.
 I even spent a summer as the artist liaison of the Aspen Music Festival.
 But mostly, I found myself haunting Butler library, devouring courses on modernism, obsessing over Gertrude Stein, and hanging around the events and lectures hosted by the Center for Jazz Studies at Columbia.
-With encouragement from my mentors, I applied to stay for the PhD.
+With encouragement from faculty, I applied to stay for the PhD.

 Graduate study was challenging, but I was fortunate to have incredible mentors, including Brent Edwards and Bob O’Meally.
 They helped to nudge me in the direction of archival research, which sent me traveling to libraries from New Orleans to Paris.
 They helped me weave together my various interests in literature, music, sound, and technology.
 When I needed a break from the rigors of dissertation writing and the solitude of the library stacks, I would head out to hear music.
 I was lucky to live just around the corner from one of the greatest jazz clubs in Harlem, St. Nick’s Pub, which was also just a few blocks from where Ralph Ellison penned Invisible Man.
 Living in New York was a joy, and I was surrounded by a cohort of delightful literature nerds who have become dear, life-long friends.